sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

 ### Unauthorized deployments are blocked, and alert is triggered
 #### Leverage Azure Blueprints to control deployments and ensure compliance

-**Has the organization adopted Azure Blueprints to govern resource deployments, ensuring compliance with approved templates and policies, and to activate necessary alerts or actions in case of policy violations?**
+**Has the organization adopted the usage of Deployment Stacks and other governance solutions to properly govern resource deployments, ensuring compliance with approved templates and policies, and to activate necessary alerts or actions in case of policy violations?** (Score Legacy)

 - **Legacy:** The organization has not utilized Deployment Stacks or similar mechanisms to manage resource deployments.
 As a result, deployments may not consistently adhere to approved templates and policies, increasing the risk of non-compliance and security vulnerabilities.
     - Indicators:
         - Absence of a structured approach to govern resource deployments, leading to ad hoc and potentially non-compliant provisioning practices.